-This is our 1st Kickstarter Video.
-Even though we missed our target we didn’t do too shabby.
-177 backers bought 250 CompREST beds and we raised a total of $45,653.
+This is our Kickstarter Video.
+We didn’t do too shabby.
+178 backers bought 250 CompREST beds and we raised a total of $42,388.

-You can check out our first campaign page here: CompREST Kickstarter 1.0
+You can check out the video below and our campaign page here:

 How to set up your vacuum packed CompREST camping bed.